 ***The Community Development and Public Works offices (919 Palm St.) are CLOSED until further notice***

-As you may know, the City has elected to temporarily close all public counters to help limit person to person contact and reduce potential exposure to staff and the community as the concern over the spread of the Corona Virus (COVID-19) develops.
-Although our facilities are closed, the City will continue to provide all essential services to the community and we are actively working to develop new ways of providing these services while following CDC and Health Department guidelines.
+The City has elected to temporarily close all public counters to help limit person to person contact and reduce potential exposure to staff and the community as the concern over the spread of the Corona Virus (COVID-19) develops.
+Although our facilities are closed, the City will continue to provide all essential services to the community while following CDC and Health Department guidelines.
+During the Shelter at Home order, we have shifted our primary service delivery method to support remote applications, online payments, and virtual meetings.
+Community Development has an expanded phone tree, and staff telephone numbers are available, making it easier than ever to contact a staff person on the phone.
+We remain “virtually” open for business and are standing by to support your construction projects and business ventures!

-Moving forward, the following procedure will be required for new submittals, resubmittals, and revisions to plans:
+The following procedure is currently required for new submittals, resubmittals, and revisions to plans:

-- Please address the package to the appropriate department (Planning, Building, Engineering)
+- Please address the package to the appropriate department: Planning, Building, or Engineering, 919 Palm Street, San Luis Obispo, CA 93401.

 - Small and over-the-counter type Building permits can be emailed to our Permit Technicians at email@example.com